Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 Most often

-Cushing's pseudo-syndrome (alcoholic, depression, HIV infection)
+Pseudo-Cushing's syndrome (alcoholism, depression, HIV infection)

-Additional symptoms of elevated blood cortisol levels:
+Additional symptoms of elevated cortisol levels in the blood:

-• Osteoporosis and fragility of bones.
+• Osteoporosis and brittle bones.

-• Low concentration of potassium in the blood.
+• Low potassium concentration in the blood.

-• A tendency to bruise.
+• Tendency to bruise.

 • Apathy, drowsiness, loss of intelligence.